 6) Return on Investment

-ROI may not be immediate, and is not guaranteed, but you’re investing into marketing to see positive gains.
+ROI may not be immediate and is not guaranteed, but you’re investing in marketing to see positive gains.
 It’s best to set a goal before engaging in a campaign for how long you plan to go before reaching a breaking point where you’re generating profitable sales.
 This will help you to budget accordingly, and be ready to stay the course as your campaigns are tested and optimized.
 Some campaigns, like PPC, are intended to generate faster results at a higher long term cost per lead or sale for most businesses, and others like SEO are expected to take longer to generate the desired results, with a typically smaller long-term investment over time.

 When in doubt, contact a digital agency like JLB Florida for a free consultation to learn more about what experts in the field of internet marketing can suggest helping your business grow.